 Université Sorbonne-Paris-Cité (USPC) (the community of universities) and the EHESP have come together to create a Chair dedicated to ‘Health Management’ research, as part of the future investments programme (FIP) on the national plan.

 Jean-Marie Januel is holder of the chair.
-Is doctor of epidemiology, public health and health economy.
+He is a doctor of epidemiology, public health and health economy.

 The ambition of the chair is to develop an innovative research programme on health care services (HSR) and their contribution in terms of clinical, strategic and health economy decision-making.

 Its objectives are to promote research and development of the managerial aspects of the indicators used to improve health care performance, including the following questions: